Skip to content

 9. Sustainability report published within last two years?

-The company has published its Integrated Report 2022.
+The company has published its latest Integrated Report for 2024.

 • Y